This guide describes the Integrative Genomics Viewer (IGV).

 |Sashimi Plot||Displays junctions information for regions within the current IGV view in a new panel with additional options.
 See Sashimi Plot for details.|

 |Export Features||Download junctions track from IGV as a .bed file.|

-The splice junction view displays an alternative representation of .bed files encoding splice junctions, such as the "junctions.bed" file produced by the TopHat program.
+The splice junction view can also be loaded indpendent of alignments by using a modified bed format, derived from the "junctions.bed" file produced by the TopHat program.
 Display details are as described in the section above.